This Blood Orange Margarita recipe is sweetened with honey, and comes together in 5 minutes, with just 4 ingredients.

 The obvious answer here is – just omit the tequila!

-As somebody who really enjoyed a well-crafted mocktail during pregnancy (I would often make grapefruit vodka cocktails with rosemary, just without the vodka), it’s important to garnish the virgin margarita the same way as a traditional one.
+As somebody who really enjoyed a well-crafted mocktail during pregnancy (I would often make grapefruit and vodka cocktails with rosemary, just without the vodka), it’s important to garnish the virgin margarita the same way as a traditional one.
 Don’t forget to salt or sugar that rim for your non-drinking friend.

 What pairs well with Blood Orange Margaritas?